-- 1. All shoreline development and activity shall be located, designed, constructed, and managed in a manner that mitigates adverse impacts to the environment.
-The preferred mitigation sequence (avoid, minimize, mitigate, compensate) shall follow that listed in WAC 173-26-201 (2)(e). - 2.
+- All shoreline development and activity shall be located, designed, constructed, and managed in a manner that mitigates adverse impacts to the environment.
+The preferred mitigation sequence (avoid, minimize, mitigate, compensate) shall follow that listed in WAC 173-26-201 (2)(e).
+Efforts to avoid and minimize impacts must be documented in a manner acceptable to the City prior to the approval of mitigation or compensation actions. - 2.
 All shoreline development and activity shall be located, designed, constructed and managed in a manner that assures no net loss. - 3.
 All shoreline development shall be located, designed, constructed, and managed to protect the functions and values of critical areas consistent with the Shoreline Critical Area Regulations (Appendix A). - 4.
 All shoreline development shall be located and designed to avoid or minimize the need for shoreline stabilization measures and flood protection works, such as bulkheads, revetments, dikes, levees, or substantial site regrading and dredging.
 Where measures and works are demonstrated to be necessary, biostabilization techniques shall be the preferred design option unless demonstrated to be infeasible, or where other alternatives will provide less impact to the shoreline environment.